 - Inspect and maintain company vehicles.

 - Layout workspaces in a way that promotes safety and prevents slips, trips and the like.

-No matter if it’s Injury Prevention Month or not, it’s always a good time to brush up on workplace safety measures.
+When it comes to your workplace safety measures, consider the big picture perspective: these are key steps to take to avoid injuries, improve your workplace safety culture, and even impact your bottom line.
 Reach out to us here at Clarion Safety Systems for more workplace and equipment safety insight – including how we can help create custom labels, signs and tags in line with your injury and illness prevention program.

 This blog was originally posted on 3/29/19 and has been updated with new information throughout.